josdejong/mathjs/docs/expressions.md

 ```

 A subset can be retrieved from a matrix using indexes, and a subset of a matrix
 can be replaced by using indexes.
-Indexes are enclosed in parentheses, and
+Indexes are enclosed in square brackets, and
 contain a number or a range for each of the matrix dimensions.
 A range can have
 its start and/or end undefined.
 When start is undefined, the range will start
 at 1, when end is undefined, the range will end at the end of the matrix.